jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Congratulations.
 You received and accepted an internship offer.

-In most of my experience with interns, their intership didn't immerse them into a complete Software Engineering experience.
+In most of my experience with interns, their internship didn't immerse them in a complete Software Engineering experience.
 They were given independent projects rather than working directly with a production team.
 This isn't bad, but it's not quite the same experience as a regular team member.